Attention Deficit Hyperactivity Disorder

 How is ADHD diagnosed?

-At Sulcata Psychiatry, we offer electronic cognitive testing using Cambridge Brain Sciences.
-The test is specifically helpful in diagnosing ADHD and other conditions that can cause similar symptoms, such as autism.
+At Sulcata Psychiatry, we offer electronic cognitive testing using the QB Test for ages 6-60.
+The test is specifically helpful in diagnosing or ruling out ADHD and other conditions that can cause similar symptoms, such as autism.
 Sulcata Psychiatry also offers in-person Academic & Achievement Testing administered by a certified Diagnostician and Registered Behavioral Technician to establish an ADHD diagnosis and start the process of getting treatment or accommodations.
 All results from testing get reviewed by Stoni Johnston, APRN, MSN, PMHNP-BC to establish an appropriate diagnosis.

 At your first visit, your provider will perform a complete psychiatric evaluation to pinpoint your or your child’s specific concerns and target your mental health goals.
 We get to know you as a whole person and treat you like a partner in your mental health care plan.
 Sulcata Psychiatry also offers in-office pharmacogenetic testing with Genomind® to determine what type of medication may be most helpful.